 This Advanced class builds on the skills learned in Beginning and Intermediate classes and puts them to use practicing items on the AKC's Canine Good Citizen test.
 Of course, other fun and useful topics will be covered as well!

-Advanced class will cover: back up, come when called with more distractions (outside on long lines!), polite greeting skills & handling practice, walking calmly by other dogs, stay with distractions & distance, heel practice, new tricks like "take a bow" and more!
+Advanced class will cover: come when called with more distractions (outside on long lines!), polite greeting skills & handling practice, ways to increase motivation for your dog when training, walking calmly by other dogs, stay with distractions & distance, heel practice and direction changes, "go to your place", fun new tricks and more!

 This class will help prepare clients to take the Canine Good Citizen test if desired (check out CGC test items by looking up “AKC CGC test items” online).
 Most clients take this class without actually testing because the test items provide great practice for good public manners.Clients who have met the prerequisites for the class are welcome to join this class at any time after the start date of class at a pro-rated cost if there is still space left available in the class (for example, clients might chose to join this class with only one week left and attend, and pay for, just one week of class).
 Clients will see this reflected at check-out if registering for the class late.Working dogs in training and pet dogs are all welcome in this class!